NelsonTLima/NelsonTLima/readme.md

 # Hi everyone at GitHub!

-My name is Nelson Lima and i\'m a Computer Science and Computer Networks student at UNIPE and IFPB, respectively.
-I\'ve been learning how to write code since march 2022, while i was at the end of law school.
-Actually, i didn\'t complete it.
-As the matter of fact, i didn\'t **really** like law school, except for the phylosophic part - i liked phylosophy, sociology, politics and athropology, but i didn\'t see myself working with law at all.
-Also, i\'m a musician.
-Before i started at IT, i was playing the keyboard with a localy famous female country singer for a living.
-By the end of the year of 2022, i was writing code instead of writing my paper on human rights and cryptography. **I really felt in love with proggramming**.
+My name is Nelson Lima, since march 2023 i\'m a Computer Science and Computer Networks student at UNIPE and IFPB, respectively but i\'ve been learning how to write code since march 2022, while i was working as a musician and while i was at the end of law school wich i didn\'t complete, actually.
+As the matter of fact, i didn\'t **really** like law, except for the phylosophic part.
+By the end of 2022, i was writing code instead of writing my paper on human rights and cryptography. **I really felt in love with proggramming**.
 Now i\'m focussing exclusively on my tech studies.
 It\'s hard for me to evaluate myself as a developer.
 So, even though i learn things **really fast**, i guess i'm at a begginner level yet.
 Well, you can see my codes for yourself and tell.
 Everything i\'ve been doing code-wise is right here at my GitHub.
 You can be my guest!

 ### My top interests are: